Liverpool Town Hall: History

 In 1881 an attempt to blow up the town hall by the Fenians was aborted.
-In 1899–1900 the portico on the north face was rebuilt and extended, and the northern extension was enlarged to form a recess in the Council Chamber for the Lord Mayor's chair, this was the work of the borough surveyor Thomas Shelmerdine.
+Between 1899 and 1900 the portico on the north face was rebuilt and extended, and the northern extension was enlarged to form a recess in the Council Chamber for the Lord Mayor's chair, this was the work of the borough surveyor Thomas Shelmerdine.
 In 1921 a room on the ground floor was made into the Hall of Remembrance to commemorate the military men from Liverpool who died in the First World War.
 Part of the building was damaged in the Liverpool Blitz of 1941; this restored after the end of the Second World War.
 Further restoration was carried out between 1993 and 1995.
 Between 2014 and 2015 the exterior of the building was renovated as part of a £400,000 project.
 The work included repairing bomb damage from the 1941 Blitz and cleaning the sandstone from the effects of pollution.